Lichbio/DS301x_Asm2/README.md

 3. Output is the result files in format .txt (eg: class1_grade_txt) which are exported from program, contain student identification number and their grade.

 **Installation instructions:**
+Require a tool to run python code (eg: Pycharm, VScode)

 **Usage instructions:**
 1.